HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 For better performance consider one or more of these suggestions:

-- Use an external antenna, mounted on the outside of the vehicle
+- Use an external antenna, mounted on the outside of the vehicle.
-- Hold the radio near a window where metal obstructions are minimized
+- Hold the radio near a window where metal obstructions are minimized.
-- Use a properly installed mobile radio instead of a handheld
+- Use a properly installed mobile radio instead of a handheld.

 > Reminder: Any time you are driving, safety comes first — use hands-free options or wait until you're stopped to operate your radio.
 Also be aware of the laws in your area, it may be illegal to operate a radio while driving!